UnderstandLingBV/Tuktu/documentation/generators/tuktu.generators.JoinGenerator.json.md

   * **config** *(type: object)* `[Required]`

     * **nodes** *(type: array)* `[Optional]`
+    - The list of nodes to perform the join on, must all be Tuktu nodes.

       * **[UNNAMED]** *(type: object)* `[Optional]`

         * **host** *(type: string)* `[Required]`
+        - Default is the Play configuration value of akka.remote.netty.tcp.hostname, or 127.0.0.1 if that is not set.

         * **port** *(type: int)* `[Required]`
+        - Default is the Play configuration value of akka.remote.netty.tcp.port, or 2552 if that is not set.

     * **sources** *(type: array)* `[Required]`
+    - The data streams to join.

       * **[UNNAMED]** *(type: object)* `[Required]`

         * **name** *(type: string)* `[Required]`

         * **key** *(type: array)* `[Required]`
+        - The keys to join on.

           * **[UNNAMED]** *(type: string)* `[Required]`

         * **result** *(type: string)* `[Required]`
+        - Key whose value determines the resultName, for both streams respectively.